BenjaminLAZARD/Interviews/digital dandelion/README.md

 - Mozilla Deepspeech and corresponding streaming capacities [tutorial](https://www.ml4devs.com/articles/how-to-build-python-transcriber-using-mozilla-deepspeech/) Kaldi may be better, but I'll pick Deepspeech given I have limited time.
 Whisper seems easier for a single text file but less scalable/Trustworthy.

 - text-to-video capabilities: we will pick MaKeItTalk as it is more suitable for a long-exchange.
-This requires going from text to audio first
+This requires going from text to audio first.
+We can use Google TTS (text-to-speech) API or custom libraries allow you to do [voice-cloning](https://www.adrianbulat.com/downloads/python-fan).

 - Orchestration
   - We use Mozilla Deepseech continuous streaming from microphone